cdeterman/Rosalind/README.md

 These are my current solutions to the Rosalind Problems.
 I am very fond of the Biopython toolset and try to apply it where appropriate.
 As such, implementation of many of these solutions require its' installation.
 I have tried to annotate my code and notify where installations may be necessary.
 I generally work with Python 2.7 however I will work towards Python 3.X functionality.
 I would like to create solutions with other programming languages but primarily these will consist of only python solutions.

 # Bioinformatics Stronghold
-# Currently Solved: 21
+# Currently Solved: 22
 * __Counting DNA Nucleotides__
-	* Language: Python,R
+	* Language: Python, R
 * __Transcribing DNA into RNA__
-	* Language: Python,R
+	* Language: Python, R
 * __Complementing a Strand of DNA__
-	* Language: Python,R
+	* Language: Python, R
 * __Rabbits and Recurrence Relations__
-	* Language: Python,R
+	* Language: Python, R
 * __Computing GC Content__
-	* Language: Python,R
+	* Language: Python, R
 * __Counting Point Mutations__
 	* Language: Python
 * __Mendel's First Law__